imfeldn/swiss-histmetgrids/README.md

 Folder #3 code_fwi: For the calculation of the Canadian Forest Fire Weather Index.

-Sample data is provided, but for running the full code, you rely on downloading it from the respective sources.

 References:
 Imfeld N., Brönnimann S.: A daily gridded high-resolution meteorological data set for historical impact studies in Switzerland since 1763, EGUsphere (in review), 2025.